Mettet

 Mettet (/fr/; Metet) is a municipality of Wallonia located in the province of Namur, Belgium.

 On 1 January 2006 Mettet had 11,977 inhabitants.
-The total area is 116.78 km², giving a population density of 103 inhabitants per km².
+The total area is 116.78 km^{2}, giving a population density of 103 inhabitants per km^{2}.

 The municipality consists of the following districts: Biesme, Biesmerée, Ermeton-sur-Biert, Furnaux, Graux, Mettet, Oret, Saint-Gérard, and Stave.

 Circuit Jules Tacheny

 In Mettet there is a race track, Circuit Jules Tacheny Mettet, for motorbikes and cars.